martidossi/data-viz-projects/README.md

 # data-viz-projects

-data gathering and dataset preparation for data visualization
+This repository contains Python notebooks used to collect and prepare data for data visualization projects.
+Each subfolder is linked to a project in my Behance portfolio: https://www.behance.net/martinadossi.